laravel/docs/upgrade.md

 <a name="estimated-upgrade-time-10-minutes"></a>
 #### Estimated Upgrade Time: 30 Minutes

-> {note} We attempt to document every possible breaking change.
+> {tip} We attempt to document every possible breaking change.
 Since some of these breaking changes are in obscure parts of the framework only a portion of these changes may actually affect your application.
+Want to save time?
+You can use [Laravel Shift](https://laravelshift.com/) to help automate your application upgrades.

 <a name="updating-dependencies"></a>
 ### Updating Dependencies